 Women are advised not to breastfeed during treatment and for a few months after.
 This is in case there is chemotherapy in their breast milk.

 Medical and dental treatment

 If you need to go into hospital for any reason other than cancer, always tell the doctors and nurses that you are having chemotherapy.
-Explain if you are taking chemotherapy tablets that no one should stop or restart them without advice from your cancer doctor.
-Give them contact details for your cancer doctor.
+If you are taking chemotherapy tablets, explain that no one should stop or restart them without advice from your cancer doctor.
+Give them the contact details for your cancer doctor.

 Talk to your cancer doctor or nurse if you think you need dental treatment.
 Always tell your dentist you are having chemotherapy.

 This page has been compiled using information from a number of reliable sources, including the electronic Medicines Compendium (eMC; medicines.org.uk).
 If you’d like further information on the sources we use, please feel free to contact us.

 This information was reviewed by a medical professional.